japanese-document/lit/src/templates-directives.md

 }
 ```

-`live()` performs a strict equality check against the live DOM value, and if
-the new value is equal to the live value, does nothing.
-This means that
+`live()` performs a strict equality check against the live DOM value, and if the new value is equal to the live value, does nothing.
-`live()` should not be used when the expression will cause a type conversion.
-If
+This means that `live()` should not be used when the expression will cause a type conversion.
-you use `live()` with an attribute expression, make sure that only strings are
-passed in, or the expression will update every render.
+If you use `live()` with an attribute expression, make sure that only strings are passed in, or the expression will update every render.

-Explore `live` more in the [playground](/playground/#sample=examples/directive-live).

 ## 特殊な値のレンダリング